DA Direkt Home Insurance: Understand and Optimize Comprehensive Protection for Your Home

 Protection for valuables beyond standard limits.

-These extensions allow for an adaptation to specific life circumstances and risks.
+These extensions allow for adaptation to specific life circumstances and risks.

 Claim: Correct behaviour secures your rights